lordofthejars/nosql-unit/README.md

   --------------- ---------------------------------------------------------------------------------------------------------------------------
   Target path     This is the directory where *HBase* server is started and is `target/hbase-temp` .
-  CassandraPath   *HBase* installation directory which by default is retrieved from `HBASE_HOME` system environment variable.
+  HBasePath       *HBase* installation directory which by default is retrieved from `HBASE_HOME` system environment variable.
   Port            By default port used is 60000.
 If port is changed in *HBase* configuration file, this port should be configured too here.
   --------------- ---------------------------------------------------------------------------------------------------------------------------